tinafanfan/My-Python/README.md

 # My-Python

+1. Read only in GitHub.
+If any revise is needed, please open colab file in Google drive.
-Record some functions that I commonly use.
+2. Record some functions that I commonly use.